ChordPro Implementation: Fonts

 Method 3: Using a built-in font

 Built-in fonts are specified with "name".
-The ChordPro Reference Implementation supports the following built-in font names:
+For legacy reasons the following names are understood:

 • Courier, Courier-Bold, Courier-BoldOblique, Courier-Oblique